Miklós Horthy: Károlyi's attempts to remove Horthy

-In 1920 the ex-president of the First Hungarian Republic, Count Mihály Károlyi began a vigorous propaganda campaign against the emerging Horthy regime from his exile in France.
-Károlyi attempted to negotiate with the so called "Little Entente" through Edvard Beneš who as the foreign minister of Czechoslovakia played a crucial role in establishing the Little Entente.
+In 1920 the ex-president of the First Hungarian Republic, Count Mihály Károlyi began a vigorous propaganda campaign against the emerging Horthy government from his exile in France.
+Károlyi attempted to negotiate with the so-called "Little Entente" through Edvard Beneš who as the foreign minister of Czechoslovakia played a crucial role in establishing the Little Entente.
 Károlyi also reached out to the Austrian Social Democratic Chancellor, Karl Renner.

 Count Károlyi wanted to achieve the disarmament of the Hungarian National Army and the removal of Horthy to such a degree that he even considered doing so through foreign intervention and force of arms.
 However, the attempt to remove Horthy had little impact: Renner and Beneš did send a memorandum to the Entente Powers, but their leaders had already decided that it would be best for Horthy to remain in power to serve as a stabilizing force after the signing of the Treaty of Trianon.